Kaustubh0912/Grid_Challlenge/README.md

 - UI design inspired by modern minimal interfaces
 - Special thanks to the Unity community

+## 🎮 Playable Demo
+To try out the demo:
+1. Download the **'game' folder**.
+2. Open the folder and run the game executable.
+3. Note: Currently, you can exit the game by pressing **Alt + F4**.

+---

+Let me know if you'd like further refinements or need help with the demo instructions!
 ---

 Made with ❤️ by [NOX]